 Following an internal review of Ausindustry's decision, which reaffirmed the rejection decision, the Company applied to the Administrative Appeals Tribunal (AAT) for independent review.
-The independent review was completed in early February 2021 and the decision of the Tribunal is now awaited.
+While the independent review was completed over 18 months ago, in early February 2021, at the date of the Report the Tribunal has not handed down its decision.